— Keshav Chaturvedi

 The definition says, “Sustainability is the ability to meet the needs of the present generation without compromising the ability of the future generations to meet their own needs.”
 The report has used three words sustainability, sustainable and sustainable development interchangeably.
 The report further states that the sustainability has three pillars – society, economy and environment.
 Humans are at the core of the problem as they live in the environment and perform economic activities.

 When the economic activity leads to inclusive wealth creation that empowers the last person at the bottom of the pyramid within the society, the interaction between the economy and the society is considered equitable.
-Similarly, when the society’s economic actions are such that the environment gets the breathing space to regenerate then the relation between the society and the environment is bearable and the relation 188145253between economy and environment is viable.
+Similarly, when the society’s economic actions are such that the environment gets the breathing space to regenerate then the relation between the society and the environment is bearable and the relation between economy and environment is viable.
 When the economic equity, environment viability and social-environmental bear-ability coincide that moment is termed as sustainability.

 However, sustainability as a concept is hard to achieve due to inherent contradictions within the UN framework that seeks to save the environment and tackle climate change.
 Reports like “Our Common Future” and the declaration during Stockholm Conference in 1972 both stress on the need to save environment but also make impassioned appeal for the right of the developing countries to pursue their economic development to bring millions out of poverty trap.